 What are Vegas odds?

 Las Vegas has long been known as the sports gambling capital of the country.
-For a long time, it was the only locale to legally bet on sports.
+For a long time, it was the only locale to bet on sports legally.
 However, with new legislation, many states are in on the action.

-Sportsbooks in Vegas and Florida use similar methods to determine their odds.
-Both use computer algorithms, models and advanced analytics in order to set their lines.
+Sportsbooks in Vegas and other legal jurisdictions use similar methods to determine their odds.
+Both use computer algorithms, models and advanced analytics to set their lines.
 The data used by both is similar, so the resulting lines are often mirrored.
-No longer do you need to search out what the NFL betting lines in Vegas say, including seeking out the Las Vegas Super Bowl odds, because the sports betting odds in Florida are likely the same.
+You no longer need to search what the NFL betting lines in Vegas say, including seeking out the Las Vegas Super Bowl odds, because when Florida relaunches a legal market, the sports betting odds will be roughly the same.

 Which sportsbooks have the best Super Bowl odds?